Theodoric of Freiberg: Physics

 Using spherical flasks and glass globes filled with water, Theodoric was able to simulate the water droplets during rainfall.
-Still in its early stages, experimental instrumentation would later expand to be used primarily for making measurements, extending the human senses and creating and isolated environment for the experimenter.
+Still in its early stages, experimental instrumentation would later expand to be used primarily for making measurements, extending the human senses and creating an isolated environment for the experimenter.
 During his experimentation with these glass globes, he was correct in asserting that the colors formed by the interaction of sunlight with the water droplets.

 Recently, scientists have found evidence of the experimental instrumentation used by him.
 Currently on loan to universities in Providence, Rhode Island, the instrumentation does, indeed, simulate a droplet of water by which sunlight is reflected and refracted, thereby creating a rainbow.
-He studied refraction and reflection using transparent and opaque bodies (e.g. magnifying glasses, plane, convex and concave mirrors, prisms, and transparent crystal spheres and beryls.
+He studied refraction and reflection using transparent and opaque bodies (e.g. magnifying glasses, plane, convex and concave mirrors, prisms, and transparent crystal spheres and beryls).
 His experiments led to an explanation of the reflection/refraction phenomenon of drops of water in clouds that form the rainbow.

 One of Theodoric's contemporaries, Kamal al-Din al-Farisi, offered the same experimentally-established explanation of the rainbow (without any contacts between them) in his Kitab tanqih al-manazir (The Revision of the Optics).
 Both authors however relied on the Book of Optics by Ibn al-Haytham (Alhacen)/ Alhazen.

 Theology

 Theodoric's theological works tend to be heavily Neoplatonic, while his more secular philosophical works are more Aristotelian.
-Dietrich disagreed with Thomas Aquinas on certain metaphysical issues, and seems to have written in opposition to particular works by Aquinas.
+Theodoric disagreed with Thomas Aquinas on certain metaphysical issues, and seems to have written in opposition to particular works by Aquinas.

 He had a remarkable influence on the 10 years younger Meister Eckhart, mainly via the treatises De visione beatifica (Of the beatific vision) and De intellectu et intelligibili (Of the intellect and the intelligible).
 Particularly, his theory of transcendentals clarified Eckhart's theory of the negatio negationis.
 It stressed the negative moment that determines privatio in general even in its privatio privationis formulation.
-One of his extraordinary contributions to medieval philosophy was a theory of the soul that equalled the Aristotelian notion of "agent intellect" and the Augustinian notion of "abditum mentis" (i.e. the hiddenness, or hidden place of the soul).
+One of his extraordinary contributions to medieval philosophy was a theory of the soul that equalled the Aristotelian notion of "agent intellect" and the Augustinian notion of abditum mentis (i.e. the hiddenness, or hidden place of the soul).

 The theory of the agent intellect says that in knowing, the mind is not merely passive, it has to work on producing a conception of its object, a conception which is then received and retained by the passive part of the mind.
 The hiddenness of the soul, in turn, is the ground of the soul in which God's image is imprinted, a spiritual apex of man's being by which he transcends space and time.